 Column/Field Description Application Name of the ALM application for which to add an instance.
 Add Instance Click to open a new Instance tab to configure an instance to point to a server in the ALM system.
-Existing Issues Sync Frequency Click the I to the right of this field, and select the synchronization frequency that will apply to all the configured ALM instances.
+Existing Issues Sync Frequency Click the 🗹 to the right of this field, and select the synchronization frequency that will apply to all the configured ALM instances.
 (The default value is Hourly repeated every 1 hour.)
 Never Hourly (enter number of hours) • Daily (enter time of day) • Weekly (enter day of the week and time of day) Click $\checkmark$ to accept the updated synchronization frequency or $st$ to restore the previous frequency.
 Test Connection Click to validate that Code Insight can connect to the current instance based on the supplied ALM_type Instance Name, ALM_type Server URL, ALM_type Username, and ALM_type Password.
 Delete Instance Click to delete the current ALM instance after verifying that no project references to this instance exist.
 ALM_type Instance Name Unique name of the ALM instance.
-ALM_type Server URL URL of the ALM server to which to connect in the format http(s):<server_name_or_ip>.</server_name_or_ip> ALM_type Username Credentials of ALM instance user for authentication on the ALM server.
-This ALM_type Password user is also the designated reporter on work items (issues) created for the instance.
+ALM_type Server URL URL of the ALM server to which to connect in the format http(s):<server_name_or_ip>.</server_name_or_ip> ALM_type Username ALM_type Password/API Token Credentials of ALM instance user for authentication on the ALM server.
+This user is also the designated reporter on work items (issues) created for the instance.
+Note • When accessing a Jira Cloud instance over HTTPS, you are required to supply an API authentication token instead of a password.
 Default Project Key Key for the project for which issues will be created on the ALM server.
-Default Issue Type The default issue type created on the ALM server.
-Default Priority Default priority of the issued created on the ALM server.